1, Is There Power?

 A small dehumidifier can dry a large warehouse given enough time and the right conditions.
 Likewise the largest dehumidifier will struggle to dry a swimming pool in a short time.
 Every home and situation is different.
 More people create more moisture needing a larger unit.
 A larger home will also need a larger unit or more than one unit may be required.
 To understand more see here

 It is important to understand that every time air flows through the DryFan it is dried around 30% and does not dry the air 100% dry.
-Therefore, air must be allowed to cycle through the dehumidifier over and over to get the best drying affect.
+Therefore, air must be allowed to cycle through the dehumidifier over and over to get the best drying effect.

 Adequate and proportional air flow is needed.
 See the installation pages.
 If ducting prevents adequate air flow through the exhaust or through the process air then the system is not balanced.